briancavalier/decode/README.md

 # Schemas & Decoders

 A _schema_ describes data.
-From a schema, you can derive a _type_ and a _decoder_ for values conforming to the schema.
+From a schema, you can derive a _type_ and a _decoder_.
 A decoder parses, validates, and transforms untrusted inputs into output values conforming to a schema.

 ## Example